Write for Us

 We are looking for contributors who can use a relevant and approachable voice to engage readers.
 We think learning about the Catholic faith should be fun!
 So keep that in mind as you write.
 Our content falls into the following categories:

-- Reflection: Write from a personal perspective about a spiritual practice, formative experience, scripture passage, struggle, or specific topic.
+- Essay/Reflection: Write from a personal perspective about a spiritual practice, formative experience, scripture passage, struggle, or specific topic.
+We also welcome pop culture reflections.

-- Seasonal: Write for a general audience about a topic related to a Church season or holiday.
+- Seasonal Article: Write for a general audience about a topic related to a Church season or holiday.
 This might invite someone back to Church or to experience the holiday in a fresh way.
 Click here, here, and here for examples.

-- Resource: Help readers utilize a specific spiritual practice or faith tradition by addressing the basics in an easy-to-understand way.
+- Explainer/Resource: Help readers utilize a specific spiritual practice or faith tradition by addressing the basics in an easy-to-understand way.
+Focus on explaining a faith topic in a way that people who might be new to the Catholic faith would understand.
+Click here and here for examples.`

 Editorial calendar (subject to change)